 The woman who you’ll want to be with and to build a relationship with wants to know who you are on the level of your character.
 (Yes, of course, she must be attracted to you and you must be attracted to her!)
 But she wants to know how safe you make her feel and thereby, will assess how safe you make your kids feel.

-- You may not know where or how to start dating after divorce because, you may be afraid that your kids won’t be able to handle your dating at all and, you’d be right!
+You may not know where or how to start dating because your kids can’t handle it.
 Dating after divorce for a man with a child is difficult.
 Your children will not want to share you with another woman.
 They’re already having a tough time seeing you without their mom.
 Quite honestly… they’re afraid that you’re going to leave them too and a new woman is a real threat.

-What’s happening is that kids sense the sexual tension coming from the man who gave them life and who, from their perspective, is there to keep them safe.
+Kids sense the sexual tension coming from the man who gave them life.
+From their perspective, as a father, you’re there to keep them safe.
 They simply can’t handle the shift in your behavior.
 If instead, you force them to visit you and your new partner (which often happens) you’re simply teaching your kids that their feelings don’t matter.
 So be careful about that.

-But otherwise, the rules have certainly changed about how to begin and technology has made is so much easier to select the right partner.
+But otherwise, the rules have certainly changed about how to begin dating and technology has made is so much easier to select the right partner.
 What you’re teaching your kids is to be discerning.
 The role you’re ultimately looking for is a part-time mother.
-She’s got a huge responsibility to share in raising your children; you may be helping to raise hers.
+She’s got a huge responsibility to share in raising your children and you may even be helping to raise hers.
 The opportunity is a privilege, not an obligation.
 You’re not looking to buy a new sofa!